Home=Current Comets: C/2025 A6

 Total Brightness and Coma Diameter

-Between mid-August and mid-October the apparent coma diameter increased from 1' to the maximum of 11'.
+Between mid-August and mid-October 2025 the apparent coma diameter increased from 1' to the maximum of 11'.
 By Nov.
 10 it had decreased to 5'.
+It measured short of 4' after the conjunction with the Sun.
 In absolute terms the coma expanded from just under 100,000 km in mid-August to the maximum of 500,000 km around Sep.
-25. Thereafter it shrank to 300,000 km around Oct.
+25, 2025.
+Thereafter it shrunk to 300,000 km around Oct.
 20, a value that appears to have maintained fairly consistently until early November.
-As it approached the Sun the coma condensed significantly from DC 3 in mid-August to DC 7 at the end of October.
+After the conjunction with the Sun it measured 350,000 km.
+As it approached the Sun the coma condensed significantly from DC 3 in mid-August to DC 7 at the end of October 2025.
 By Nov.
 10 the coma was still strongly condensed (DC 6-7).
+After the solar conjunction its degree of condensation decreased from DC 5-6 to DC 3.
 Observations at the Teide Observatory at the end of September showed an exceptionally active nucleus with several jets directed towards the Northeast and Southwest (ATel 17450).Development of the Tail Length

 Starting at the end of August an ion tail, which was also well recognizable visually, could be observed.
 Around Oct.
-25 it reached the maximum visual length of 5° (8 mio. km).
+25, 2025 it reached the maximum visual length of 5° (8 mio. km).
 By Nov.
 10 it had shrunk to 1° (2.5 mio. km).
+After solar conjunction 2° (2 mio. km) have been reported.
 Initially pointing WNW the tail rotated noticeably toward North starting around Oct.
 10, reaching an easterly orientation around Nov.
 10. In a photograph, taken with a 135 mm telephoto lens by Michael Jäger and Gerald Rhemann on Oct.
 4, a tail length of 12° is documented (CBET 5621).

 Andreas Kammerer